rm511130/Concourse-Workshop/README.md

 cat lab02.yml
 ```

-- To deploy this pipeline to your Concourse server, please use the following fly command to set a pipeline.
-Every workshop participant has his/her own Concourse server, so we don't need to worry about creating unique pipeline names.
+- To deploy this pipeline to your Concourse server, please use the following fly command.
+This is called _setting the pipeline_.
+Please note that every workshop participant has his/her own Concourse server, so we don't need to worry about creating unique pipeline names.
 There's no risk of pipeline name collision.
 When you execute the following command you will be asked `apply configuration? [yN]:`, please answer `Y`.

 ```
 fly -t workshop set-pipeline -p pipeline-lab02 -c lab02.yml